 As a result of the public health emergency:

-- Gatherings of more than 10 people are prohibited;
+- Gatherings of more than 20 people are prohibited with physical distancing maintained;

-- Two-household bubbles are permitted with households being able to spend time with one other household;
+- Two-household bubbles are permitted with households being able to spend time with one other household, plus 6 additional people;

 - Tenants cannot be evicted if they have lost income due to COVID-19 and are not able to pay rent.